 The Community Foundation of Collier County can set up and offer a variety of scholarships for a variety of interests.
 Scholarships for college and universities are the most popular.

-No. While most of our scholarships are for graduating high school seniors, a few are open to students already enrolled in college or adults who want to go back to school such as the Daphne Scholarship, the Diano-Tougas Scholarship The Marc Scialdo Scholarship and the Working Republican Women’s Scholarship.
+No. While many of our scholarships are for graduating high school seniors, several are open to students already enrolled in college or adults who want to go back to school.
+Everyone is encouraged to apply through the Collier Scholars Common Application to see what they are eligible for!

 You must include a copy of your SAR (Student Aid Report) from FAFSA (Free Application for Federal Student Aid).
 This is an application students and their families must complete in order to be considered for federal financial aid.
 The SAR received by the student is a report that summarizes the student’s financial need and provides the official “Expected Family Contribution” number.
 Please provide the complete report.
 You must also include a copy of pages 1 and 2 of your family’s most current tax return.